woojoo666/arcana-notes/Readme.md

 		=> tree.#height   // return height of root node

-Notice how this would normally require recursion in any imperative/functional language, but in Axis we only need a simple for-loop.
-It doesn't matter in what "order" the for-loop traverses the nodes, the result is always the same.
-This is a core idea: in Axis, we don't specify order.
-With recursion, we would need to specify the traversal order, eg "first find the height of the left and right subtree, and then find the height of the parent".
-In Axis, we simply define the relationships between data, and the answer works itself out.
+Notice how we use a simple `for`-loop to define the height of each node based on the heights of its left and right child nodes.
+This would not work in most languages, because if the for-loop traverses the nodes in the wrong order, we would get the wrong answer.
+In most languages, we would have to use recursion to specify the exact traversal order, eg "first find the height of the left and right nodes, before finding the height of the parent".
+However, Axis doesn't need to do this.
+We don't specify order.
+Instead, we simply define the relationships between data, and the answer works itself out.
+One way to think about it is, instead of defining the height of each node one by one, _Axis defines the heights of all nodes at the same time_.
 This is explored more deeply in the "Feedback" section, where we give more examples showing how algorithms in Axis can be cleaner and simpler than their functional or imperative counterparts.

 In addition, because everything is unordered, everything can execute independently and concurrently.
 This makes Axis perfect for defining web services and applications.
 A lot of the complications attributed to web programming, like routing, HTTP requests, and asynchronous callbacks, completely disappear when using Axis.